bean-mhm/realbloom/USAGE.md

 4. You can enable the *Preserve Original* option if you want to keep the original image in the source destination and only make a copy of it.
 5. Hit *OK*.

 Back to the *Dispersion* panel.
+We'll leave the *Input Transform* settings unchanged in this case.
 The following explains what the controls in the *DISPERSION* section do.

 | Parameter | Description | Range |
 |--|--|--|